Search This Blog

 tu, Redentore, guardalo e perdona.

-Tau pripažįstam nusikaltimus, net slapčiausius
+Tau pripažįstam nusikaltimus, net slapčiausius:

 iš jų atskleidžiam sugraudinti, tepamiršta